 The soldiers approaching Damascus were professionals.
 They didn’t care about politics.
 They didn’t care about good and evil.
-They had been instructed to assassinate by their commanders and they would do that, no matter what.
+They had been instructed to assassinate by their commanders, and they would do that, no matter what.
 Yet, due to the nature of the target, they had no choice but to understand the political considerations.

 Yet, Syria is not Libya.
-In the second year of the revolt, al-Assad still holds power.
-At a certain point, a personal attack on him was decided by the Western powers.
-In the July 18, 2012, explosion at the National Security Headquarters in Damascus, four high-ranking government ministers were killed.
+It is neither Iraq nor Afghanistan, in the third year of the revolt, Bashar al-Assad still holds power.
+A personal attack on him was decided by the Western powers.
+In the July 18, 2012, explosion at the National Security Headquarters in Damascus, four high-ranking government ministers were killed, Assad was spared.
 It was just a matter of time until Israel attempted to end the war by killing the president.
-Thinking himself back in Entebbe, Netanyahu eventually signed the order.

-The Odd Package
+The Odd Package on the Strange Motorbikes

 The isotope research unit of the Weizmann Institute was where the first efforts of Israel to develop nuclear technologies took place, disguised as pure science research.
 Then, the Negev Nuclear Research Center was created and with it a conflict: How should the research be performed?
 Where: Rehovot or Dimona?
 Who would get the prestige, resources and salaries?
 The solution of the problem was unexpected.
-Instead of developing the technologies from zero—as the Weizmann Institute proposed—Peres decided to appropriate as much as possible from other sources, letting the scientists just adapt the technologies to the specific needs defined by the Israeli Administration.
-He claimed the state was too small and poor to develop the whole range of technologies needed.
-Since then, the Mossad and Israeli industries are occupied day and night in getting technologies from abroad, while the scientists in Dimona, Rehovot, and other academic powerhouses, are busy adapting them.
+Instead of developing the technologies from zero—as proposed by the Weizmann Institute—Peres decided to appropriate technologies from other sources, letting the scientists just adapt the technologies to the specific needs defined by the Israeli Administration.
+Peres claimed that the state was too small and poor to develop the whole range of technologies needed.
+Since then, the Mossad and Israeli industries are occupied day and night in getting technologies from abroad while the scientists in Dimona, Rehovot, and other academic powerhouses, are busy adapting them.

 Certain developments require massive installations and significant additional research.
 Others just need minor adaptations in order to enable them to successfully interface with other technological gadgets in their new environment.
 In the latter category enter many items used by commando units and Mossad agents.
 For them, the IDF has a unit mockingly called the Mr. Q. Unit, after the James Bond's movies; Mr. Q. prepared Bond's gadgets.
 Located in Ramat Gan—within Gush Dan, Tel Aviv's Metropolitan Area—it can modify everything, including a bunker-buster device to operate horizontally.

 In two days, the area became the site of a bitter fight between the armies.
 In addition, IDF fighters flew repeatedly over Syrian territory, though not in the Damascus area.
 The Syrian air force was directed in such a way to other areas of the country.
 In parallel, some of the forces that had entered overland were not part of the operation, but a decoy.
 They would attack the Presidential Palace half an hour before the beginning of the real attack.

 Since the attack on the National Security Headquarters, Bashar al-Assad had made this complex his headquarters.
 If he were a naval officer, this could be blamed on the odd belief of such officers that bombs don't fall twice on the same spot (this is the origin of a naval defensive tactic that places a ship on the exact spot where a bomb hit).
 However, Bashar al-Assad had made his decision as a symbol of his power and also for practical reasons.
 The area was much better protected than the Presidential Palace.
 That is why Kingfisher had brought the strangely adapted bunker buster.

 On the other hand, strike forces favor entering from the side by breaking walls.
 This makes defense from inside a very complex task.
 The most famous instance was the 2004 Arafat's Siege at the Palestinian Authority Mukata Complex in Ramallah.
 The IDF was ready to act against Arafat from across a 3m thick wall, though this attack didn't materialize.

 In Damascus, Israel wanted to breach an entrance to the complex.
 It didn't have accurate intelligence regarding the exact position of Bashar al-Assad, but this mattered little.
 They had enough bombs to open any obstructive wall along the way, and Bashar was an easy target.
-Like his father, he was very tall, and had a narrow, elongated head.
+Like his father, he was very tall and had a narrow, elongated head.
 He could be recognized immediately.

-Once inside, the corridors resembled the models they had studied at home.
-Then, along one of them, the first soldier saw the target's back.
+Once inside, the corridors resembled the models they had studied at their base.
+They were running.
+There was no time to careful analyses.
+Along one corridor, the first soldier saw the target's back.
 Without questioning his orders, without considering good and evil, he raised a small hand weapon and fired a soft-point bullet.

-My articles on the web are my main income these days; please recognize my efforts by donating or buying a copy of The Cross of Bethlehem, or Back in Bethlehem.
+My articles on the web are my main income these days; please donate or buy The Cross of Bethlehem or Back in Bethlehem.